I’m Kelly Peloza: Chicago-based photographer, cookbook author, baker, and vegan blogger behind Seitan Beats Your Meat.

-After becoming vegan as a teenager to practice compassion toward animals, a fascination with baking followed.
+After becoming vegan as a teenager out of compassion toward animals, a fascination with baking followed.
 These passions, along with the online vegan community on The Post Punk Kitchen, inspired me to start a cookbook project.
-My first cookbook, The Vegan Cookie Connoisseur, was written in high school and then published in 2010.
-I began a self-directed book tour with events in New York City, San Francisco, Milwaukee, Chicago, and my hometown of Grayslake, IL.
+I wrote my first cookbook, The Vegan Cookie Connoisseur, in high school and then published it in 2010.
+I began a self-directed book tour and organized events in New York City, San Francisco, Milwaukee, Chicago, and my hometown of Grayslake, IL.
 My latest cookbook, Cheers to Vegan Sweets, was released in 2013.
 A new edition of The Vegan Cookie Connoisseur, which features a new cover and a brand new chapter, was released in 2016.

 I believe dessert should be as decadent as possible, whether you enjoy it in moderation or regularly (pfft, healthy dessert?!).
 Tofu and egg replacer can turn people off of vegan baked goods, so I strive to use accessible, fresh ingredients in my recipes.
 I also think using black beans and kale in dessert is weird.

-I live in Chicago with Alicia (girl), Gnocchi (bunny), Bert (cat), and Lilith (cat).
-When I’m not working, photographing, cooking, baking, and blogging, you’ll find me spending time with Alicia, catching up on TV, reading, crafting, drinking coffee, vintage shopping, and ordering falafel from Sultan’s.
+When I’m not working, photographing, cooking, baking, and blogging, you’ll find me spending time with family and friends, catching up on TV, reading, crafting, drinking coffee, vintage shopping, and ordering falafel from Sultan’s.

 If you are a like-minded company or individual and have an idea, please check out the “Work with Me” page.
 Or email me below.